-Time4Learning is an online interactive curriculum that takes a visual, auditory and interactive approach to teaching preschool through eighth grade.
-Great for homeschooling, afterschool reinforcement, and summer study, many families who have children with learning challenges such as dyslexia have found it to be a great contribution to their children's education.
+Time4Learning is an online interactive curriculum that takes a visual, auditory and interactive approach to teaching preschool through twelfth grade.
+Great for homeschooling, afterschool reinforcement, and summer study, many families who have children with learning challenges such as dyslexia have found it to be a great contribution to their children’s education.

 Dyslexia – What Is It?